-By now a lot of you already know some of the basics of getting your pins noticed on Pinterest.
-You need to make your pins pop so they get noticed in that overwhelming stream of pins.
+By now, many of you already know some of the basics of getting your pins noticed on Pinterest.
+It would help if you made your pins pop so they get noticed in that overwhelming stream of pins.

-They need to have bright, beautiful colors, big fonts, not too much text, and as a lot of pinners claim: they also need fresh and original images.
+They need to have bright, beautiful colors, big fonts, not too much text, and many pinners claim: they also need fresh and original images.

-Now, I don’t disagree, but I do believe that pins without images can be beautiful and noticeable too.
+I agree, but I believe that pins without images can be beautiful and noticeable.

 Made with Canva

-Before we start I will show you the end result, in case you missed the pin.
+I want to explain how I did it (it’s straightforward).
+But before we start, I will show you the result in case if you missed the pin.

-Canva has a lot of very user-friendly tools, even in the free version, but still, they are limited.
+Canva has many very user-friendly tools, even in the free version, but still, they are limited.
 Tools like Photoshop have far more features, but it is pretty complex and difficult to learn.

 Canva is perfect for quickly designing pins, Instagram visuals, printables, business cards and-so-forth.